geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

   main.dart        #  Main entry point
-  main_test_fixture.dart # An entry point that uses the test fixture data. router.dart      #  Implements routes using go_router
+  main_test_fixture.dart # An entry point that uses the test fixture data. router.dart      #  Implements routes using go_router :
 ```

-Finally, here's a look inside the features/ directory:
+Finally, here's a look inside some of the files and directories in the features/ directory:

 ```
 features/